 About Coveo Passage Retrieval (CPR)

-A Coveo Machine Learning (Coveo ML) Passage Retrieval (CPR) model retrieves the most relevant segments of text (passages) from your dataset for a natural language user query that goes through a Coveo query pipeline.
+A Coveo Machine Learning (Coveo ML) Passage Retrieval (CPR) model retrieves the most relevant segments of text (passages) from your dataset for a user query.

-The CPR model works with Coveo’s existing indexing, AI, personalization, recommendation, machine learning, relevance, and security features.
+A CPR model augments a generative LLM’s abilities by grounding the LLM with relevant and personalized passages from which to generate answers.
+The CPR model works with the existing Coveo indexing, AI, personalization, recommendation, machine learning, relevance, and security features.
 The CPR model retrieves passages only from the content that you specify, and the content resides in a secure index in your Coveo organization.

-In short, by using a CPR model, you’re leveraging the power of the Coveo Platform and its AI search relevance technology to feed your custom RAG system LLM applications with relevant, and secure enterprise content.
+By using a CPR model, you’re leveraging the power of the Coveo Platform and its AI search relevance technology when using the Coveo Search Agent to generate answers in a Coveo-powered search interface, or when using the Passage Retrieval API to provide a custom RAG system LLM application with relevant and secure enterprise content.

 CPR overview